Vyral/base-template/_posts/2021-08-24-what-to-know-about-our-market.md

 title: What to Know About Our Market
 date: 2021-08-24 12:00:00
 tags:
-  - Real Estate
   - Market Update
-excerpt: Here are the four main points to know about our market right now.
+excerpt: These are the four forces driving our market right now.
 enclosure: >-
   s3://vyralmarketing/Bryan Colemere/Videos/2021/An Update on the Current and Future State of Our Market.mp4